thomasjbradley/markbot/README.md

     # Check its best practices & indentation (double quoting attributes, having a <title>, indented children, etc.)
     # Can be further configured in the `htmlcs.json` file
-    # Will be skipped if validation isn’t also check—the document must be valid before best practices are tested
+    # Will be skipped if validation isn’t also checked—the document must be valid before best practices are tested
     bestPractices: true

     # Can be used to test for specific elements; each entry should be a valid CSS selector